mr3mre/RefReminder/readme2.txt

 How to Setup:
 This app requires 64-bit versions of operating systems to play a video in it.
 This app is in the .jar format along with the source codes.
-The user needs a JDK (v11 is preferred) in order to run this .jar file.
-Open the jar file in its own file and do not change filename.txt.
+Unfortunately, to run the programm, users should execute thorught IDE.